 Hello!
-My name is Gabriella Furfari, I’m a Physician Assistant at Trillium Creek Dermatology.
+My name is Gabriella Furfari, I’m a Physician Associate at Trillium Creek Dermatology.

 Autoimmune diseases occur when our own immune cells in our body attack our healthy cells.
 When our normal immune cells fail to differentiate between their own cells and begin attacking healthy cells, the skin, joints and internal organs are affected.
 Many people may not even know they have an autoimmune skin disease and may not seek treatment.
 Some common autoimmune diseases that affect the skin include conditions such as psoriasis, vitiligo, lupus, hidradenitis suppurativa, bullous pemphigoid and many others.
 The cause of why certain people acquire autoimmune diseases of the skin is not entirely understood, but there are several triggers that may predispose an individual.
 These include bacterial infections, drugs, allergens and genetic factors.
 Signs and symptoms of autoimmune skin diseases include skin rashes, blisters, itchy lesions, hives, scaly patches, fatigue or joint pain.
 A skin biopsy is usually indicated for a definitive diagnosis; however, many autoimmune diseases can be diagnosed on a clinical basis.